Back to work Case study · UX Review · MedTech

 • The user gets a chance to try the app and build trust and understanding first.

-Flash Quiz screens with score, Try Again, and Next Question
+OnWard Flash Quiz, answer input and scored feedback with Try Again and Next Question

 User Journey · Flash Quiz